Writers & Journalists

 see also: Podcaster

-Kevin Alexander writes
+Kevin Alexander writes On Repeat Records

-“"Fresh takes on future classics and forgotten gems, from a suburban dad in flyover country.
+“Fresh takes on future classics and forgotten gems, from a suburban dad in flyover country.
 Mixtape maker.
 Playlist dealer.
 A real piece of work." \ We also host one of the liveliest online music discussions every Monday, interview artists, and work to shine a spotlight on other indie creators.”

 This writer also wants readers to know: “Come check out what was once called "the nicest place on the internet!"”